neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 | `000010` | `C` |
 | `10` | ??? |

-The first 5 groupings of 6 bit clumps line up perfectly with the first 5 characters of our Base64 encoded `file4.txt`.
-But we only have 2 bits remaining at the end. `file3.txt` had 32 bits, which is not divisible by 6.
-When that happens Base64 resorts to padding.
-To make a 32 bit file compatible with Base64 we'll append 4 `0`s to the end of the file, making it 36 bits in total.
-36 is divisible by 6.
+The first 5 groupings of 6 bits line up perfectly with the first 5 characters of our Base64 encoded `file4.txt`.
+But we only have 2 bits remaining at the end, which is not enough to make a valid character is Base64. `file3.txt` had 4 bytes, which is 32 bits.
+32 is not divisible by 6.

+When is a file size is not divisible by 6 bits, Base64 resorts to padding.
+To make a 32 bit file compatible with Base64 we'll append 4 `0`s to the end of the file so that the final character can be properly rendered by Base64.
 Here is the new bit string: `111111 110011 001000 110011 000010 100000`.
 Let's view it in a table format too:

 | Bytes | Base64 character |
 | :---: | :---: |